publiccodenet/about/activities/codebase-stewardship/supporting-governance/index.md

 ## Designing a governance model

 After the needs of the community have been established, a suitable governance model can be designed.
-As a help to get started [the collection of governance archetypes](governance-archetypes.md) can be used as inspiration.
+As a help to get started [this template](governance-template.md) can be used as inspiration.

 These are usual sections that could be included when designing the governance model:

 * Principles
-* Project Lead
-* Maintainership
-* Changes in Maintainership
+* Maintainership (teams, members and meetings)
-* Reviewers
-* Releases
-* Groups
 * Changes in codebase governance
 * Decision making process
 * Conflict Resolution